Prediabetes information and (FAQs)

 1. Insulin Resistance occurs when the body’s cells become less responsive to insulin, the hormone responsible for transporting sugar from the bloodstream into the cells for energy use.
 As a result, the sugar remains in the bloodstream, leading to elevated blood sugar levels.

-2. Genetics: Family history plays a significant role in prediabetes risk.
+2. Genetics: Family history plays a significant role in Risk factors for diabetes risk.
 If you have close relatives with diabetes or prediabetes, you may be more prone to the condition.

-3. Lack of Physical Activity: Sedentary lifestyles contribute to weight gain and insulin resistance, both associated with prediabetes.
+3. Lack of Physical Activity: Sedentary lifestyles contribute to weight gain and insulin resistance, both associated with it.

 4. Unhealthy Diet: Diets high in refined carbohydrates, sugars, and saturated fats can increase the risk of Borderline Diabetes.

-5. Excess Weight or Obesity: Being overweight or obese stresses the body’s ability to use insulin effectively, leading to insulin resistance and prediabetes.
+5. Excess Weight or obesity: Being overweight stresses the body’s ability to use insulin effectively, leading to insulin resistance and prediabetes.

 6. Age: The risk of prediabetes increases with age, especially after reaching 45 years.

-7. Ethnicity: Certain ethnic groups, such as South Asians, African-Americans, Hispanics, and Native Americans, have a higher predisposition to prediabetes.
+7. Ethnicity: Certain ethnic groups, such as South Asians, African Americans, Hispanics, and Native Americans, have a higher predisposition to Risk factors for diabetes.

 8. Gestational Diabetes: Women with gestational diabetes during pregnancy are at higher risk of developing prediabetes later in life.